microsoft/promptflow-resource-hub/sample_gallery/database_querying/cosmosdb_postgresql/Tutorial.md

 ![img](./media/ui_flow_conn.png)

 After that, you can run the flow by clicking the **Run** button.
+> ⚠ Note:
+> For turbo 35, please modify the `max_tokens` to be 4096 to meet the model's limitation.

 ![img](./media/ui_run.png)

 Once the flow run is completed, you can check the generation result by clicking on **View outputs** button.